 With limited exceptions, a home study is required for almost any adoption in Virginia.
 A home study is a review of any person wanting to adopt.
 An accredited organization or business investigates and reviews the potential adoptive parent(s) and anyone else living in the home.
 The areas of review include, but are not limited to: the current family dynamic, the potential family dynamic after the addition of a new family member, the reasons behind wanting to adopt, the educational background of the potential adoptive parent(s), family histories of the potential adoptive parent(s), work histories, the financial well-being of the potential adoptive parent(s), and criminal background checks for all persons living within the home.

 The home study is regulated by state requirements and generally takes five to nine weeks.
 Adoptive parents who are eager to move forward should begin the home study as soon as possible.

 Upon first learning of the home study requirement, many potential adoptive parents struggle with how or where to begin.
 Having an attorney who can fully explain the home study process, and one who has existing relationships with agencies who can complete the home study, can make a stressful process much easier.
 The adoption lawyers at Livesay & Myers, P.C. regularly meet and foster relationships with the right people and organizations, so that we may provide information and assistance to clients going through the home study and adoption process.

-Livesay & Myers, P.C. has a team of experienced adotion lawyers in Northern Virginia, each of them practicing exclusively family law.
-Be sure to review the qualifications and experience of each of our adoption attorneys to find the one who is the best fit for you.
+Livesay & Myers, P.C. has a team of experienced adoption lawyers across five office locations: in Fairfax, Arlington, Ashburn, Manassas and Fredericksburg-Stafford.
+Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

-Winter Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with a Livesay & Myers adoption lawyer for just $150.
+Summer Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our adoption attorneys for just $150.
 Contact us today to take advantage of this discounted rate.